A SHORT HISTORY OF THE CZECH REPUBLIC

 THE CZECHS IN THE FIRST WORLD WAR

 Meanwhile in 1916 some Czech prisoners of war agreed to join the French foreign legion and fight the Austrians.
 In 1917 a separate Czech army was formed in Russia.
-However in November 1917 the Communists staged a revolution.
-Russia then became embroiled in civil war.
-The Czech soldiers were keen to return home but on 20 May 1918 the Communists demanded that they disarm.
+However, in November 1917 the Communists staged a revolution.
+Russia then became embroiled in a civil war.
+The Czech soldiers were keen to return home but on 20 May 1918, the Communists demanded that they disarm.
 They refused and they had to fight the Russian Communists to get home.

 The new state of Czechoslovakia was the only industrialized state in eastern Europe.
 It also proved to be the only successful democracy.
 Its first president was Masaryk.
 He resigned in 1935.

 During the interwar period Czechoslovakia produced the great writer Franz Kafka.
 Other writers were Jaroslav Hasek and Karel Capek who first used the word robot for a mechanical man in his play R.U.R.
 (Rossum's Universal Robots).